-Many people have questions when they consider therapy and we have tried to answer some of the most frequently asked questions below.
+“Our goal is to provide not only excellent therapeutic care but to take care of our clients outside of their therapy sessions.
+Often new clients have questions when they consider therapy and we have tried to answer some of the most frequently asked questions below.
 Please call us for any additional answers you may be looking for.
+We look forward to working with you.”– Teri Cherberg, Practice Manager

-How do I know which therapist to choose?
-And how do I get started seeing someone at Emmaus Counseling?
-Your first step is to contact our Scheduling Coordinators who are here to assist you every step of the way in setting up your initial appointment.
-After gaining an understanding of what you are seeking with your therapy sessions, they will provide you with recommendations on available providers.
-If after meeting with your therapist after one or two sessions should you feel that you would be better suited to see someone else, we are here to assist you with any transfers as well.
+If after meeting with your therapist after one or two sessions, should you feel that you would be better suited to see someone else, we are here to assist you with any transfers as well.
 Our goal is to have you feel comfortable and connected with your therapist at Emmaus.

 First Session: During your first session, you and the therapist will get to know each other.
 They will want to hear your story, including why you are seeking therapy and what goals you’d like to achieve.
 At the end of this session, you and the therapist will have a good idea of whether it is a good match and if you will work well together.
 It’s important that you feel comfortable and confident in your working relationship.
 If for any reason you feel it is not a good match, you are more than welcome to contact our scheduling office to request a transfer.
 Sessions typically last around 50 minutes, followed by a few minutes to wrap up, process payments and set follow-up appointments.

 Continued Therapy: Once you begin working together, most therapists ask that you commit to at least eight sessions.
 Sessions are typically scheduled once per week.
 Because therapy will be individualized based on your needs, your therapist will be able to gauge the total length of therapy needed to meet your goals after a few sessions.

 How often will I need to see my therapust?